mthiebaux/D3JSdemo/README.md

 * **links**: For each selected node, select its links and then unselect the node.
 This logic allows all elements to be unselected by clicking twice.

-* **add**: If no nodes are selected, a new unconnected node is added.
+* **ADD**: If no nodes are selected, a new unconnected node is added.
 If one node is selected, a new node is added and linked to it.
 When multiple nodes are selected, they are linked together in order of selection.

-* **del**: Remove all selected links and nodes from the graph.
+* **DEL**: Remove all selected links and nodes from the graph.

 <img src="./images/screencap5.png" width="400">